iCAMP

 About

-iCAMP offers hands-on activities that include drone flying, 3D printing, video game design, architecture, art and design, coding, robotics, studio and graphic art, science, filmmaking, digital and studio art, engineering, sustainable energy, circuitry, mechanics, Lego robotics, cooking, Esports, Minecraft, Roblox, environmental science, and learning about the ecology of Eastern Long Island.
-Camp days include fun, active summer camp games as part of the daily schedule.
+iCAMP offers hands-on activities that include drone flying, 3D printing, video game design, architecture, art and design, coding, robotics, studio and graphic art, science, filmmaking, digital and studio art, engineering, sustainable energy, circuitry, mechanics, Lego robotics, cooking, Esports, Minecraft, and Roblox.
+Camp days are mostly spent outdoors and include daily active summer camp games.

 • Ages: 3–13 years old

-• Schedule: Summer camps start in early to mid-June and run until mid-August or Labor Day, with a standard camp day from 9:00am–3:00pm and working hours from 9:00am–6:00pm
+• Schedule: Summer camps start on June 13th and run until mid-August, with a standard day from 9:00am–3:00pm

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.